chef/automate/components/automate-chef-io/content/docs/airgapped-installation.md

 sudo ./chef-automate deploy config.toml --airgap-bundle </path/to/airgap-install-bundle>
 ```

-Deployment takes a few minutes.
-The first step is accepting the terms of service in the
+Deploying Chef Automate takes ten minutes for a clean install.
-command line, after which the installer performs a series of pre-flight checks.
+At the command prompt, accept the terms of service with a `y`, The installer then performs a series of pre-flight checks.
+Any
-Unsuccessful checks have information for resolving issues or skipping the check.
+unsuccessful checks offer information for resolving issues or skipping the check.
 After resolving any pre-flight issues, run the deploy command again.

 At the end of the deployment process you will see: